maths/moodle-qtype_stack/doc/en/Authoring/Multiple_choice_questions.md

 The radio and dropdown types always add a "not answered" option as the first option.
 This allows a student to retract their choice, otherwise they will be unable to "uncheck" a radio button, which will be stored, validated and possibly assessed (to their potential detriment).
 If you want to remove this then use the extra option `nonotanswered`, but keep in mind the possible effect when using the penalty scheme.

+If one of the items in the teacher's answer list is is the special variable name `notanswered`, and then default mesage `(No answer given)` will be replaced by the `display` value.
+If no `display` value is given (and it is optional) then the original message will remain.  `notanswered` will not appear in the list of valid choices for a user and `value` for this input is ingored.

 ## Extra options ##